betrusted-io/betrusted-ec/sw/net/README.md

 header, as opposed to variable length 802.3) as the central data structure.

-For people reading this who are already experts in Rust, network programming, embedded systems, please forgive the potential explanations of things you already know.
+For people reading this who are already experts in Rust, network programming, or embedded systems, please forgive the potential explanations of things you already know.
 The main idea here is to help people from a variety of backgrounds get up to speed with sufficient tools and background knowledge to read and understand the code of this crate.